 Castle Square (Plac Zamkowy)

 This large, open square is surrounded by more colorful buildings, cafes, and the Royal Castle.
 Proudly standing in the center of the square, on top of the column, is Sigismund III.
-Sigismund III was the Polish King who moved the seat of government from Krakow to Poland in 1596.
+Sigismund III was the Polish King who moved the seat of government from Krakow to Warsaw in 1596.

 The Royal Castle